 HOW CAN I VOTE SAFELY DURING COVID-19?

 See your voting options on our How Do I Vote page to help you decide how to vote during the pandemic.
-Vote safely at home with an absentee mail ballot, available to registered voters on request.
-If you choose to vote in person, our polling places are set up to promote social distancing.
+Vote safely at home with an absentee mail ballot, available to registered voters if requested by Mon., Nov.
+2. If you choose to vote in person, our polling places are set up to promote social distancing.
 Our voting machines are ‘touch free’ using a disposable straw for voters to make their choices and machines are regularly sanitized.
 Our staff wear face coverings and hand sanitizer is available at every site.
 Voters are strongly encouraged to wear masks or face coverings while in line and when voting.
 Masks are available to voters who request them, but you are not required to have a mask to vote.

 NEW VOTING EQUIPMENT!